dnguyen1723/Data-analyst-portfolio/README.md

-# My Data Analyst portfolio
+# My data analyses portfolio
 In this portfolio, I present my data analyst projects achievements using SQL and Python.